 In certain situations (for example, stuck in snow or mud), turning the traction control off may be beneficial as this allows the wheels to spin with full engine power.

-Turn the traction control system off through the information display.
-See the Information Displays chapter.
+Turn the traction control system off by pressing the stability control button located on the center of the instrument panel.